 Article 11:

-The membership of the League shall consist of (a) Full members who shall be entitled to all rights and privileges of the League except as otherwise provided in these Articles, in the Bylaws, or in the Rules and Regulations of the ARRL Field Organization; and (b) International members and Associate members who shall be entitled to all rights and privileges of the League except the right to vote for Directors, Vice Directors and Section Managers and the right to hold office.
+The membership of the League shall consist of (a) Full members who shall be entitled to all rights and privileges of the League except as otherwise provided in these Articles, in the Bylaws, or in the Rules and Regulations of the ARRL Field Organization; and (b) International members and Associate members who shall be entitled to all rights and privileges of the League except the right to vote for Directorsand Section Managers and the right to hold office.
 The Board of Directors shall by appropriate By-Laws specify the requirements of each membership class, provided, however, that the Board of Directors shall not terminate or reduce the rights of any member except for the lapse or termination of a condition now required as precedent to the exercise of such rights.
 Nothing herein contained shall preclude the Board of Directors from expelling a member upon good cause shown and after notice and an opportunity to be heard.

-Article 12: No person shall be eligible for the office of Director, Vice Director, President, Vice President, or Treasurer who has not been a Full member of the League for at least four continuous years immediately preceding nomination and throughout the subsequent term of office, nor shall any person be eligible who does not hold and who has not held continuously a valid amateur radio license during that period in accordance with the applicable laws and regulations of the United States.
+Article 12: No person shall be eligible for the office of Director, President, Vice President, or Treasurer, or for appointment as Vice Director, who has not been a Full member of the League for at least four continuous years immediately preceding nomination and throughout the subsequent term of office, nor shall any person be eligible who does not hold and who has not held continuously a valid amateur radio license during that period in accordance with the applicable laws and regulations of the United States.
 No person shall simultaneously hold the office of President or Vice President and Director.
 No person shall be eligible to serve, or to continue to serve as Director, Vice Director, President, Vice President or Treasurer unless they are at all times in full compliance with these Articles, the Bylaws and the Rules and Regulations of the League relating to ethics, elections and conflicts of interest, as determined in accordance with the Bylaws.
 Directors, Vice Directors and Officers may be removed for cause or otherwise subject to appropriate sanctions by vote of the board of Directors as provided in the Bylaws.
+Vice Directors shall serve at the pleasure of the Director of the Division.

 Article 13: